urosognjenovic/urosognjenovic/README.md

-## About me

-I am Uroš Ognjenović, a **Solidity** developer and **Web3** enthusiast.
+Hey, I'm Uroš Ognjenović, a Solidity developer and Web3 enthusiast.

-With a solid foundation in Solidity and a passion for Web3 and blockchain technology, I am on a mission to contribute to the decentralized future.
-Over the past year, I have dedicated myself to mastering Solidity, building smart contracts, and understanding the nuances of blockchain development.
-My journey in the Web3 space began three years ago, and since then, I have been deeply involved in exploring the transformative potential of decentralized technologies.
+At the moment I'm exploring Rust and Uniswap v4.

-## Tools and technologies:
+## Tools & Technologies

-- **Foundry**: Proficient with **Forge**, **Cast**, **Anvil**, and **Chisel** for developing, testing, and deploying smart contracts.
-Skilled in writing comprehensive tests, including unit, integration, fuzz (stateless and stateful), invariant, and differential tests, to ensure the robustness and security of smart contracts.
-- **JavaScript**: Proficient in **TypeScript** for robust type-checking and maintainable code, **React** for building responsive, user-friendly interfaces, **Onchainkit** and **wagmi** for streamlined Web3 integration and wallet management, and **viem** for efficient interaction with smart contracts and blockchain data.
-- **Remix**: Experienced in using **Remix** IDE for writing, testing, and debugging Solidity code.
+- **Solidity & Foundry** – Writing and testing smart contracts (unit, integration, fuzz, invariant, and differential testing).
+- **JavaScript & TypeScript** – Building SDKs and Web3 frontends with React, wagmi, and viem.
+- **Remix** – Quick prototyping and testing.
+- **Tenderly** - Simulating and debugging transactions.
-- **Node as a Service**: Utilized **Alchemy**'s and **Infura**'s powerful infrastructure to interact with Ethereum and other blockchain networks.
+- **Node as a Service** – Using Alchemy and Infura for blockchain interactions.
-- **Etherscan**: Skilled in using Etherscan for verifying contracts and tracking transactions.
-- **Tenderly**: Proficient in using Tenderly to simulate on-chain transactions for testing and debugging smart contracts.
+- **Etherscan** – Tracking transactions and reading onchain data.
-- **Git**: Experienced in using Git for version control, including branching, merging, and collaborating on code with distributed teams.
-Comfortable with managing repositories, handling pull requests, and maintaining a clean commit history.
+- **Git** – Version control, branching, merging, and collaborating on projects.

-## My key interests include:
+## Interests

-- Developing secure and efficient smart contracts.
+- Writing secure and efficient smart contracts.
-- Exploring innovative use cases for blockchain in various industries.
+- Exploring new blockchain use cases.
-- Contributing to open-source blockchain projects.
+- Contributing to open source Web3 projects.
-- Staying updated with the latest trends and advancements in the Web3 ecosystem.
+- Keeping up with the latest blockchain tech.

-I am enthusiastic about leveraging my skills to work on cutting-edge projects and collaborate with like-minded professionals who share a vision for a decentralized and transparent world.
-Let's connect and explore opportunities to innovate and drive the blockchain revolution forward.

 ## Let's connect
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-black?logo=linkedin)](https://www.linkedin.com/in/urosognjenovic/)